In South Florida, shootings usher in bloody holiday weekend - WTMJ

 “I know he’s there,” Dillard said, “but they won’t let me come claim him.”

-The bodies of two victims were awaiting to be removed from the scene, more than 16 hours after the shots rang out outside the banquet hall, which had been rented out for a concert.
+As of Sunday afternoon, police had not released the names of the victims, whose bodies were awaiting to be removed from the scene — more than 16 hours after the shots rang out outside the banquet hall, which had been rented out for a concert.

-Police said three people got out of an SUV shortly after midnight and opened fire into a crowd with assault rifles and handguns.
+Police said the gunfire began when three people got out of an SUV shortly after midnight and shot into a crowd with assault rifles and handguns.
 The shooting was targeted, Ramirez said, but did not elaborate.

+More than two dozen people crowded behind yellow police tape and a line of squad cars as police continued their investigation into Sunday evening.

 “We are working with local authorities to bring justice to the perpetrators.
 Justice needs to be swift & severe!”
 DeSantis tweeted.